 - can report these results in the context of a research question.

-To be able to follow this course successfully, you follow a fulltime daily program during two weeks.
+To be able to follow this course successfully, you will take part in a full-time daily programme during two weeks.

-Although active statistical knowledge is not a prerequisite, we assume some basic knowledge on statistics and mathematics acquired through, for example, courses in biostatistics in the bachelor program or self-study.
+Although active statistical knowledge is not a prerequisite, we assume some basic knowledge on statistics and mathematics acquired through, for example, courses in biostatistics in the bachelor programme or self-study.